ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 * [Introduction to Large Language Models](https://www.cloudskillsboost.google/course_templates/539)

+This learning guides you through a curated collection of content on Generative AI products and technologies, from the fundamentals of Large Language Models to how to create and deploy generative AI solutions on Google Cloud.
+It is a growing list.

 * [LLM University by Cohere](https://docs.cohere.com/docs/llmu)

 The comprehensive NLP curriculum covers the basics to advanced topics in large language models (LLMs).
 The curriculum is designed for learners from all backgrounds, with hands-on exercises to help you build and deploy your own models.
 They cover everything from semantic search, generation, classification, embeddings, and more.
 Their curriculum is one-size-fits-all, so you can pick your own path based on your previous knowledge and goals.